chpc-uofu/OnDemand-info/readme.md

 To launch jobs on our interactive "frisco" nodes, we use the [Linux Host Adapter](https://osc.github.io/ood-documentation/release-1.7/installation/resource-manager/linuxhost.html#resource-manager-linuxhost).

-We follow the install instructions, in particular create files /etc/ood/config/clusters.d/frisco.yml and /etc/ood/config/apps/bc_desktop/frisco.yml.
-We create a Singularity container with CentOS7 and place it in the sys branch so that the frisco hosts can read it.
+We follow the install instructions, in particular create files [```/etc/ood/config/clusters.d/frisco.yml```](https://github.com/CHPC-UofU/OnDemand-info/blob/master/config/clusters.d/frisco.yml) and [```/etc/ood/config/apps/bc_desktop/frisco.yml```](https://github.com/CHPC-UofU/OnDemand-info/blob/master/config/apps/bc_desktop/frisco.yml).
+We create a [Singularity container](https://github.com/CHPC-UofU/OnDemand-info/tree/master/linux-host) with CentOS7 and place it in the sys branch so that the frisco hosts can read it.

 To make it work, we had to do the following changes:
 - set up host based SSH authentication and open firewall on friscos to ondemand.